RafaelSimionato/RafaelSimionato/README.md

 I focus on:

 - End-to-end ownership of systems
 - Clear architecture and maintainable code
 - Security and production readiness
+- Performance and user experience
-- Building products that can be trusted, sold, and scaled
+- Systems that can be trusted, sold, and scaled
-- Minimal complexity with maximum leverage

-I prefer building real products over writing isolated code samples.

 ---

-## Socials
+## Links

 <p align="left">
   <a href="https://github.com/RafaelSimionato" target="_blank" rel="noreferrer">